agrc/gis.utah.gov/src/content/blog/2013-11-26-utah-mapping-resources-well-prepared-for-nextgen-911.md

   - society
   - transportation
 date: 2013-11-26 14:21:05 -0700
-title: 'Utah Mapping Resources: Well-Prepared for NextGen 9-1-1'
+title: "Utah Mapping Resources: Well-Prepared for NextGen 9-1-1"
 published: false
-categories:
-  - Featured
-  - SGID Blog
+category: SGID Blog
 ---

 <p>Change is in the works for how the 9-1-1 system connects those in need with emergency responders.
 The <a href="https://www.nena.org?page=AboutNENA">National Emergency Number Association</a> (NENA), which represents 9-1-1 professionals and organizations, has been at the forefront of creating the standards that will guide and govern the coming upgrade.</p>